simpleinjector/Documentation/source/aspnetintegration_45.rst

 .. container:: Note

     **WARNING**: This page is specific for Simple Injector v4.0 till v4.5.
 For v4.6 and up, there is a new integration page available :doc:`verification <aspnetintegration>`.
+Because of the numerous bug fixes and improvements made, you are advised to updated to the latest v4.x integration packages.

 .. container:: Note